mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 In the **App Explorer**, there is only room for one icon for each item.
 If an item is both modified and moved, it is shown as modified with a yellow icon.
 {{% /alert %}}

 For example, say that the microflow **ChangePassword** has been modified.
-Then, a new folder called **Flows** was added and all microflows, including the modified microflow, were moved into this folder.
+Also a new folder called **Flows** was added and all microflows, including the modified microflow, were moved into this folder.
 The new folder gets a green icon, and the module containing those changes is depicted with a yellow icon.
 The microflows which were moved but had not been modified get a blue icon.
 The modified microflow **ChangePassword** gets a yellow icon.
 This helps you to quickly see where in the app the changes are.

 In the **Changes** pane, you can find more detailed information.
 There is an entry for each change to an item.
 If a document is both modified and moved, there are two lines for that document.
 The pane also shows items that were deleted, something the app explorer cannot do.
+For more information, see [Changes Pane](/refguide/changes-pane/).

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/changes-pane.png" max-width=80% class="image-border">}}